 And that’s when you realize that you have to take a cold shower.
-Which, by the way, is the worst thing ever.
+Which, by the way, is the worst thing ever: whether it’s hot and humid or it’s raining in your city, starting your morning with a cold shower might not be your favorite part of the day.

-Fortunately, we offer water heater repairs and installation.
+Fortunately, we offer water heater repair and installation in Lehi, Orem, and Salt Lake City.

 There are several reasons why you are missing the hot water in your life.
 Water heaters can have a few different problems.
 Our first assumption would be that your pilot light went out.
 Hopefully, this is the case because it is an easy fix that requires no repairs.
 The pilot light is the flame that heats up your water and it sits below the water heater.
 No flame, no hot water.
-Light the flame, hot water.
+Light the flame and voila—hot water.

 Lighting the pilot light is actually something you can do on your own if you’re comfortable with it.
 Here are the steps outlined on how to light it and if you want, you can even print out this one page of instructions to take with you to the water heater.

-Step One: Find the pilot light assembly area.
-There will usually be three setting: On, off, and pilot.
+Find the pilot light assembly area.
+There will usually be three settings: On, off, and pilot.

 The water heater is made up of the following parts, any of which could be causing your water heater repair woes:

 - Tank – This is a little bit obvious.
-Sorry about that.
-But what’s not so obvious is how this tank can leak and cause some damage in your house before it draws your attention.
+But what isn't so obvious is how this tank can leak and cause some damage in your house before it draws your attention.
 Tanks can leak from both the top or bottom due usually to corrosion caused by sediment build-up.
 Below, we talk about how you can prevent that sediment and elements from building up by flushing out your water heater with the drain valve on a regular basis.

 - Shut-off valve – This stops the water from flowing into the heater when necessary so that it doesn’t overflow.